Puneeth159/Puneeth159/README.md

 # About Me

 Hi Everyone, this is Puneeth Annam from Telangana, India.
 I did my schooling in warangal district of telangana state.
 I completed my intermediate in Narayana Junior College of hyderabad.
 Later I did my undergraduation in Electronics and Communication Engineering from Gitam, hyderabad.
 My hobbies are watching and playing cricket, listening to music for relaxation, travelling.
+I am thinking to work on Devops after graduation and also started learning about it.

 ## Collaboration: